Hostess At Heart

 Top down view of slices of strawberry kuchen.
 One slice is on a cake stand and another slice is on a maroon plate.
 A corner shows a partial pie tin filled with kuchen.
 Strawberries are scattered about the photo.

-Strawberry Kuchen is a slightly sweet recipe that’s perfect for brunch or an easy Strawberry Dessert to share with friends.
+Strawberry Kuchen is a slightly sweet recipe that’s perfect for brunch or as an easy Strawberry Dessert to share with friends.
 It looks like you went to a lot of work but it comes together in a jiffy.

 Growing up my mother always had an Apricot Kuchen in a white bakery box hidden in the freezer.